Endogenizing the Cost Parameter in Cournot Oligopoly: Subgame-perfect equilibria under complete information

-The general form of the supplier's payoff function $u^s\(r\mid \alpha\)$ is given in \eqref{5} and his strategy set in \eqref{4}.
+The equilibrium analysis considerably simplifies if we restrict attention to the case of identical retailers, i.e., $T_1=T_2=T$.
+In this case, only symmetric equilibria may occur in the second stage.
+The equilibrium strategies depend on the value of $\alpha$ and its relative position to $3T$.
+The proofs of \Cref{prop3.3,prop3.4} follow immediately from \Cref{prop3.3full,prop3.4full} and are omitted. \begin{corollary} If $T_1=T_2=T$, then for all values of $\alpha$, the second stage equilibrium strategies between retailers $R_1$ and $R_2$ are symmetric, and for $i=1,2$ they are given by $s^*_i\(w\)=\(t^*_i\(w\), q^*_i\(w\)\)$ with $t^*_i\(w\)= T-\frac13\(3T-\alpha\)^+$, and $q^*_i\(w\)= \frac13\(\alpha-3T-w\)^+$. \end{corollary} The general form of the supplier's payoff function $u^s\(r\mid \alpha\)$ is given by \eqref{5} and his strategy set by \eqref{4}.
 Obviously, the supplier will not be willing to charge prices lower than his cost $c$.
-Based on the discussion of Proposition \ref{prop3.3} above and the constraint $w\ge c$ (i.e. $r\ge 0$), we conclude that a transaction will take place for values of $\alpha>3T+c$ and for $r\in [0, \alpha -3T -c)$.
-As we shall see, in that case, the optimal profit margin of the supplier is at the midpoint of the $r$-interval.
+Based on the discussion of \Cref{prop3.3} and the constraint $w\ge c$ (i.e., $r\ge 0$), we conclude that a transaction will take place for values of $\alpha>3T+c$ and for $r\in [0, \alpha -3T -c)$.
+In that case, the optimal profit margin of the supplier is at the midpoint of the $r$-interval.
 To see this, let $q^*\(w\):=q^*_1\(w\)+q^*_2\(w\)$ denote the total quantity that the supplier will receive as an order from the retailers when they respond optimally.
-By Proposition \ref{prop3.3}, $q^*(w)=\frac23\(\alpha-3T-w\)^+$.
+By \Cref{prop3.3}, $q^*(w)=\frac23\(\alpha-3T-w\)^+$.
 Hence, on the equilibrium path and for $r \ge 0$, the payoff of the supplier is